 Library and Information Science

 Bravender, Patricia and McClure, Hazel, "Regarding Reference in an Academic Library: Does the Desk Make a Difference?"
 (2013).
-Articles.
+Scholarly Papers and Articles.
 47.